Beanalyze-Capstone-Project/CloudComputingBeanalyze/API Documentation for MD/disease.md

 ### **Method**: `GET`

 ### **Description**:
 This endpoint is used to retrieve a list of all disease records from the database.
-It returns details like the disease name, impact, cause, identification, solution, and the dates of creation and update.
+It returns details such as the disease name, image URL, impact, cause, identification, solution, and the dates of creation and update.

 ---